matta/my-rust-chat-server/README.md

+# My Rust Chat Server

+This is my hard fork of https://github.com/Yengas/rust-chat-server, made with the intent of understanding and possibly simplifying its implementation.

 # Rust Chat Server

 This project serves as a learning exercise in [Rust](https://www.rust-lang.org/), [Tokio](https://tokio.rs/), [Channels](https://tokio.rs/tokio/tutorial/channels), and TUI (Terminal User Interface) programming.
 It features a room-based chat server with a Terminal User Interface (TUI), utilizing technologies such as Tokio, Ratatui, and a Redux-inspired architecture.